Jercik/gh-feedback/slash-command/process-feedback.md

 # Goal

-Process every review comment on the current PR using `gh-feedback` CLI so nothing is dropped or left ambiguous: each item ends fixed, rejected with evidence, acknowledged, or waiting for clarification.
+Process every review comment on the current PR using the `gh-feedback` CLI so nothing is dropped or left ambiguous: each item ends fixed (and agreed), disagreed with evidence, acknowledged as noise, or waiting for reviewer clarification.

 # Inputs